tryingtocodee/code-editor/README.md

 -npx convex dev (keep the terminal running)

 - convex and clerk setup ( check ConvexClientProvider.tsx) and wrap the children component in layout.tsx in ConvexClientProvider

+create a webhook in clerk for user created and save the it convex -- go to convex  /settings/ environment variables

+-npm i svix  // this is what clerk uses if get error installing npm i svix use  npm i svix --legacy-peers-deps

+--http.ts file verifies the webhook send by clerk